kevineder/PyCoffeeD/README.md

 Installation
 ------------
+These instructions assume you already have a [StatsD](https://github.com/etsy/statsd)/[Graphite](http://graphite.wikidot.com/) server in place.
 * Clone the repo.
 * Install the dependencies
 				`sudo pip install -r ./requirements.txt`
 * Update CoffeeD.py with the vendor / product ID of your USB scale.
 Find this info using:
 				`sudo lsusb -v`
-* Copy config.ini.sample to config.ini, and update it with your Twitter info, url to your StatsD server, and the url to your webapp.
+* Copy config.ini.sample to config.ini and update it with your Twitter info, StatsD server URL, and webapp URL.
+* Copy static/config.js.sample to static/config.js and update it with your Graphite server URL, Graphite bucket key, and webapp URL.

 Run the web app
 ------